 New demands and commercial opportunities are arising in the new economic reality.
-More resourceefficient, durable products and a regenerative production of food will be privileged in private and public procurement, as well by end-users and consumers.
-For example, EU Green Public Procurement GPP (including Circular Procurement) represents approximately 15% of the overall EU GDP, impacting dual use public and private product categories.8
+More resource-efficient, durable products and a regenerative production of food will be privileged in private and public procurement, as well by end-users

 But even more importantly, the previously described threats and opportunities are building momentum, and as a result societal. political and economic forces are converging.
 Policy is transitioning for example, a large amount of budget allocated by the EU and US is directed toward more resilient and sustainable industries, re-establishing the role of sustainability and circularity for competitiveness.
 Legislation and standards are developing at a fast pace to address new requirements, such as for example the ISO 59000 circular economy standards key to drive sustainability and circularity implementations.